bedroesb/beacon2-ri-api/deploy/README.md

 ### Using GET

-Querying this endpoit it should return the 13 variants of the beacon (paginated):
+Querying this endpoint should return the 13 variants of the beacon (paginated):

 ```bash
 http GET http://localhost:5050/api/g_variants/